chmouel/aur-update/README.md

-# openai-codex-bin AUR Package
+# openai-codex-autoup-bin AUR Package

-This repository contains the packaging files (`PKGBUILD`) for the `openai-codex-bin` package on the Arch User Repository (AUR).
+This repository contains the packaging files (`PKGBUILD`) for the `openai-codex-autoup-bin` package on the Arch User Repository (AUR).

 ## Automation